Vaginal dilators help in the treatment of numerous pelvic pain disorders and since you are here you are most likely wondering how to use them.

 We will cover that in our step by step guide but first let's talk about what a vaginal dilator does and how it's beneficial.

-Dilators, also referred to as vaginal trainers, are used to restore vaginal width, depth, and elasticity to allow for intercourse, tampon use, medical exams, as well as other sexual health purposes.
+Dilators, also referred to as vaginal trainers, are used in conjunction with dilator therapy to restore vaginal width, depth, and elasticity to allow for intercourse, tampon use, medical exams, as well as other sexual health purposes.

-Repeat the dilator training process 1-2 times per day, and progress to larger vaginal dilators according to your goals.
+Repeat the vaginal dilator training process mentioned above 1-2 times per day, and progress to larger vaginal dilators according to your goals.

 ⦁ Pain with Sex

 ⦁ Be able to tolerate a medical exam if needed

 Vaginismus treatment includes the use of trainers while learning to relax the pelvic floor muscles.
 To decrease pain with vaginal penetration, the keys to success are consistency and routine practice.